 Following their conclusion on Q2 analysis, Monitor published both the Compliance Framework financial risk rating and the RAF continuity of services risk rating which was sent to the December Board and was identified as a 'shadow' rating.
 This dual publication is intended to reflect that the Q2 performance data on which these ratings were based related to a period when the Compliance Framework was in force, when the RAF will be in force at the time of publication.
-The continuity of services risk rating will be the only financial rating published following Monitor's analysis of Q3.
+The continuity of services risk rating was the only financial rating published following Monitor's analysis of Q3 which was presented to Board at its March meeting.